January 1922

 O’Donoghue (1986), pg 194; Hopkinson (1988), pg 44; Curran J M (1980), pg 164

-Three men (Patrick Johnston, Thomas McShea and Patrick Leonard) are sentenced to death in Crumlin Road Courthouse in Belfast for the part in the killing of two policemen during a botched jail escape attempt on the 2nd December 1920 in Derry City.
-Executions scheduled for the 9th February.
-See 14th January.
+Three men (Patrick Johnston, Thomas McShea and Patrick Leonard) are sentenced to death in Crumlin Road Courthouse in Belfast for the part in the killing of two men during a botched jail escape attempt on December 2nd 1921 in Derry City - see Dec-02-21/2.
+The executions are scheduled for February 9th.

 Ó Duibhir (2011), pgs 58-60